Money and Costs

 Museum Entrance Fees

-Most museums and arts galleries cost you less than $2.
-There is no discount for students with valid card or for seniors.
-Depending on site, admissions for children less than 12 years old are free.
+Most museums and art galleries charge less than $3 for entrance.
+There are no discounts for students with valid IDs or for seniors.
+Depending on the site, children under 12 can often enter for free.

 Photo: hiddenhoian.com